Low thyroid function leads to weight gain but probably not in the way you are suspecting it would.

 Replacing thyroid hormone in your body doesn’t take care of this hormone imbalance!

 That means you can replace your thyroid hormone, but you will still have insulin resistance.

 This is one of the many ways that hypothyroidism leads to weight gain and the treatment of hypothyroidism does NOT lead to weight loss.

-- Bottom line: Low thyroid hormone leads to high blood sugar a condition known as insulin resistance.
-High insulin levels lead to weight gain and don't go away with thyroid hormone replacement.
+- Bottom line: Low thyroid hormone leads to high blood sugar and a condition known as insulin resistance.
+High insulin levels lead to weight gain and don’t go away with thyroid hormone replacement.

 High leptin levels (+ Leptin resistance)

 This hormone is probably the most important when it comes to your thyroid and your weight.